OSINT

 CBRN

 The one you hope stays empty.
-Chemical spills that poison water supplies, radiation leaks from industrial accidents, biological hazards that require hazmat teams.
+Chemical spills, radiation leaks, biological hazards.
 Low frequency, high consequence — the kind of events that change the safety calculation for an entire region.

 electrical_services